omarovkzh/businchess/README.md

 ## What is this?

 I play chess.
 Have for years.
-And the one thing that always bothered me about every chess platform out there — they show you that you made a mistake, but they don't really explain *why it mattered*.
+And the one thing that always bothered me about every chess platform out there, they show you that you made a mistake, but they don't really explain *why it mattered*.
 You get a score.
 You get an arrow.
 You move on and make the same mistake next game.

-Gambit is different.
-After every game, an AI Coach breaks down your key moments — not in chess notation, but in plain strategy language.
+Businchess is different.
+After every game, an AI Coach breaks down your key moments, not in chess notation, but in plain strategy language.
 The kind of thinking that applies beyond the board.

 ## Features